aws-samples/amazon-sagemaker-built-in-algorithms-mlops-pipeline-using-aws-cdk/README.md

 sh codes/glue/churn-xgboost/script/download_data.sh
 ```

-A sample data will be downloaded in `codes/glue/churn-xgboost/data/input.csv`.
+A sample data will be downloaded in `codes/glue/churn-xgboost/data/input.csv`, and double quotes in this file will be removded to format `csv`.

 ### **Trigger the StateMachine in Step Functions**